 And now they are touring with Iron & Wine:

 Calypso by John Denver

 Today is Earth Day.
 It is a day to remember how much our Mother means to us.
 Jacques Cousteau committed his life to reminding us of the wonder of the world we live in.
 The Calypso was the ship he voyaged the seas of this planet.
 In honoring the Calypso, John Denver honors the work Jacques Cousteau and others do to save our Mother from what we are doing to her and our fellow creatures.

 Take a moment and think of all the beauty the Earth gives us.
 The sunrises and the sunsets.
 The robins and the butterflies.
 The snowy mountain peaks and the valleys sown with green.
 The clear streams and the seas teeming with life.
 The polar bears and the snow leopards.
 The penguins and the dolphins.
 Think about what we are losing.
 Say a prayer, do something, and don’t keep silent.

 Once a week on Friday, Uncle Bardie celebrates the creativity in others by shining a Spotlight on a movie, a song or a creator.
-This week’s Spotlight is Camille Saint-Saens “Aquarium” from “Le carnaval des animaux (The Carnival of the Animals)” and it is performed by Marian Lapsansky, Peter Toperczer, Ondrej Lenárd & Slovak Radio Symphony Orchestra:
+In honor of Good Friday today and Easter this Sunday, this week’s Spotlight Song is the beautiful “Misere in C minor” by Jan Dismas Zalenka: